UMD-CSEC/UMDCTF-2024-Challenges/rev/travel-the-dunes-with-ocaml/README.md

 ### Hints

-Hint 1 (free): Don't use Ghidra on this file.
-Binary Ninja is free and provides a pretty good decompilation to C.

-Hint 2 (free): The flag is `123` characters in length.
+Hint 1: The flag is `123` characters in length.

 ## Build Instructions